Swing Kids (1993 film)

-Swing Kids is a 1993 American drama film directed by Thomas Carter and starring Christian Bale, Robert Sean Leonard and Frank Whaley.
-In pre-World War II Germany, two high school students attempt to be swing kids by night and Hitler Youth by day, a decision that acutely impacts their friends and families.
+Swing Kids is a 1993 American historical drama film directed by Thomas Carter in his feature film debut, and starring Robert Sean Leonard, Christian Bale, Frank Whaley, Barbara Hershey and Kenneth Branagh.
+The title refers to a youth subculture in Nazi Germany, in which teenagers embraced American and British swing music in defiance of the Nazi regime.
+The film follows two high school students in their attempt to be swing kids by night and Hitler Youth by day, a decision that acutely impacts their friends and families.

+The film was released by Buena Vista Pictures on March 5, 1993.
+It received mixed reviews from critics.

 Historical background

 In the 1930s, some young German teens favored American and British pop culture; they hung out in secret underground clubs where bands played swing music and listened to contemporary music by acts like Benny Goodman and Duke Ellington.
-The film's screenwriter, Jonathan Marc Feldman, based the film on this eponymous Swing Kids (Swingjugend) movement.
+The film's screenwriter, Jonathan Marc Feldman, based the film on this eponymous Swing Kids (Swingjugend) movement, although at time, the term "Schlurf" was more commonly used.

 Plot

 In Hamburg in 1939, Peter Müller and Thomas Berger join their friends Arvid and Otto at a swing club called the Bismarck.
 They have a good time, dancing and enjoying the music.

-Peter goes home to find his mother in an argument with the Nazi Blockleiter (block leader).
+Peter goes home to find his mother in an argument with the Nazi Blockleiter.
 Herr Knopp, head of the local Gestapo, arrives and curtly dismisses the Blockleiter.
 Herr Knopp begins asking Frau Müller questions about some of her late husband's friends.
 Herr Müller had been accused of being a communist, and his health was irreparably damaged by an interrogation at the hands of Nazi agents.

 At Arvid's house, Thomas accidentally ruins one of Arvid's prized records.
 Upset, Arvid kicks Thomas, Peter and Otto out.
 To apologize to Arvid, Peter and Thomas steal a radio (which Peter knows was stolen from a ransacked Jewish home) from a bakery.
 Thomas escapes, but Peter is caught.
-Herr Knopp, who is attracted to Peter's mother, intercedes for him; in return, Peter must enroll in the Hitlerjugend (Hitler Youth).
+Herr Knopp, who is attracted to Peter's mother, intercedes for him; in return, Peter must enroll in the Hitlerjugend (HJ).
+Thomas also joins, telling Peter that they will be able to enjoy both the privileges of Hitler Youth membership and the pleasures of being Swing Kids.

+Arvid is confronted on the street by a group of Hitler Youth, including former friend and fellow Swing Kid Emil.
+They beat him and break his hand, threatening his work as a jazz musician.